we-take-it-easy/TG-XOWA/README.md

 ## Overview
-We add search log into XOWA.
+We add tools for task generation and user behavior logging into XOWA.

 XOWA is an offline Wikipedia application that lets you run Wikipedia on your computer.